bruab/bruab.github.io/technology-i-love.md

 ---
-layout: post
+layout: no-footer
 title: Technology I love
 ---

-I've been accused of being "depressing" in my attitudes toward new technology.
+I've been accused of being depressing in my attitudes toward new technology.

-While I can't control how other people feel when they hear my opinions and questions, I can certainly try to balance out my skepticism with some pure positivity.
+I can't control how other people feel when they hear my opinions, but I can certainly try to balance out my skepticism with some pure positivity.
 So here's a partial list, in rough chronological order, of the technologies I enjoy personally, and also see as having a net positive effect on humanity.

 ## Fire (~2 million years ago)